robur-coop/miou/book/src/synchronous_server.md

 For the next chapter, we'll focus on effects and follow our second intuition.
-Namely, taking the opportunity to do something else as soon as we're waiting for an event such as the arrival of a connection with accept.
+Namely, taking the opportunity to do something else as soon as we're waiting for an event such as the arrival of a connection with `accept`.

 [^file-descriptor]: It is a unique identifier used by your system to represent an input/output resource.
 In concrete terms, it's a non-negative integer that